Skip to content

 1 / 1

 Points for external verification have been awarded on the basis of the company's RSPO-certified landbank.
-The company's own reporting shows a decrease in the use of organic fertilisers and an increase in the use of pesticides in 2021 as compared to previous years.
+The company also reports an increase in the use of organic fertilisers from 616,689 tonnes in 2022 to 664,489 tonnes in 2023.

 • Y